As an Amazon Associate, I get commissions for purchases made through links in this post. At no extra cost to you! ^_^

 As such there’s very limited fan activity online, especially on YouTube where songs are often taken down or copyrighted.

 That means no lyric videos, no translations, and sometimes no covers.

 It’s quite clear from this that the foreign market is something Japanese band producers and managers just aren’t interested in conquering.

 It also means you might not even be able to listen to your favorite J-Pop artists’ new songs if they’ve region-locked it in your country.

 Sure you can grab a VPN and change your location by that’s a lot of extra effort to go to when it’s obvious they won’t be going to the same amount of effort for you.

 So, Japanese pop music just isn’t as popular as K-Pop.

 And potentially not even in Japan, that’s absolutely mad!

-Let me know in the comments below what your favourite J-Pop and K-Pop band is, I need some new material to listen to whilst I write these posts!
+Let me know in the comments below what your favorite J-Pop and K-Pop band are, I need some new material to listen to whilst I write these posts!